 Can I get the Warm Home Discount if I have a prepayment meter?

 You can also get the Warm Home Discount if you’re on a prepayment or pay as you go meter.
 Your supplier will decide how the discount is applied, but it’s often in the form of a voucher you can use to top up your meter.

 Am I eligible for the Warm Home Discount scheme?

 So, who gets the Warm Home Discount?
 You are automatically eligible for the Warm Home Discount if on the 4 July 2021 you were in receipt of the Guarantee Credit element of Pension Credit (even if you get Savings Credit as well).

 This group is referred to as the ‘core group’ of those eligible.

-Aside from being eligible, you also must check that your supplier participates in the scheme (small suppliers especially may not offer it); we’ve listed the suppliers who offer the scheme below.
-You must also check that your name (or your partner’s) appear on the electricity bill.
+Aside from being eligible, you also must check that your supplier participates in the scheme (small suppliers especially may not offer it).
+You must also check that your name (or your partner’s) appears on the electricity bill.

 If you don’t fall into the core group, you may still be able to get the Warm Home Discount, because some suppliers also offer the discount to a ‘broader group’ of customers, such as low income households, especially those with young children.